HastyBrew/gml-notes/detective-game.md

 ### GameMaker

 Drag the assets into the sprites folder in GameMaker.
 They should automatically go into frames. <br /><br />
+Normally, to be nice to our memory we want to group our assets into as many sprite sheets as possible, like we've done here.
+Ideally we would set these as objects to the correct frame and spawn them from a controller object, leaving our Rooms nice and tidy, but since this is an exercise, we'll want to break them up a little bit so they'll be easier to work with.<br /><br />

-To split these up cleanly in GameMaker, we'll duplicate sprites and delete frames so that we're left with sprites from the sprite sheet that we can cleanly place in rooms etc. To get an idea, we'll take:
+In GameMaker, only the first frame of the sprite will show on the object in our Room.
+So we simply want to make a few more sprites out of these sheets.
+We'll duplicate sprites and delete frames so that we're left with only the frames we need.
+For example:
 - **spr_bg**<br /><br />
-Duplicate it, and split it into:
+Duplicate it, and split it into:<br /><br />
 - spr_bg (frame 0)
 - spr_bg_overlay (frame 1)